jeevatkm/ReplyWithHeader/README.md

 -------
 * Since v3.5 (from Sep 16, 2013), [Jeevanandam M.][6] have taken over the project to make more wonderful :)
 * Jason Schroth (jschroth) extended his helping hands towards maintaining [ReplyWithHeader][2] mail bundle from Aug 9th, 2012 to Sep 16, 2013
 * Saptarshi Guha (saptarshiguha) initially started [ReplyWithHeader][2] mail bundle development for Apple Mail Application on Oct 22nd, 2010.
-He handed over the project to Jason Schroth (jschroth).
+He handed over the project to Jason Schroth (jschroth)

+Below is a short description of the external classes inside ReplyWithHeader:
+* [MLog][12] - Enhanced MLog classes for RWH
+* [JRLPSwizzle][13] - For Mail.app method swizzle
+* [Sparkle][14] - Version Comparator classes

 License
 -------